o2r-project/reference-implementation/README.md

 ### Rationale

 This repository serves the goal to make the developments of the o2r project reproducible, not only by running the reference implementation (see above) but also by creating an archivable package of the software in a reproducible (i.e. scripted) way.
-As the implementations component are spread over multiple git repositories, we cannot rely on the direct export of a GitHub release to Zenodo.
+As the implementation components are spread over multiple git repositories and rely on container images for reproduction, we cannot use the direct export of a GitHub release to Zenodo.
-This repository captures all software projects to create a release package, which can be uploaded to a data repository manually.
+This repository captures all software projects to create a reproduction package, which can be uploaded to a data repository manually.

 ### Known limitations